Plum Island Turnpike (near Ocean Ave)

 Off Plum Island Turnpike, Newbury

 Plum Island is a 7 mile long barrier beach.
-The PRWR extend for 5 miles and is bordered by the Atlantic Ocean and the Parker River/Plum Island estuaries.
+The PRWR extends 7 miles and is bordered by the Atlantic Ocean and the Parker River/Plum Island estuaries.
 It is a birdwatchers delight — an excellent place to observe warblers, shore birds, and water fowl.
 If you are lucky, you might spot white tail deer, red fox, coyote, skunks, and even an occasional beaver.

 Southern tip of Plum Island